orbat-mapper/orbat-mapper/docs/guide/export-data.md

 # Export data

-ORBAT Mapper can export units and features to several data formats:
+ORBAT Mapper can export units and features to the following data formats:

 - [GeoJSON](#geojson)
 - [KML/KMZ](#kml)

 ## Start the export process

-To start the import process
+To start the export process
-select _Import_ from the _File_
+select _Export scenario_ from the _File_
 menu.

 ![Import menu](images/export.png)